johannefranck/johannefranck.github.io/beyond.markdown

                 height="550">
         </iframe>
         <figcaption style="margin-top: 0.75rem; font-style: italic;">
-        <strong>Figure 8: Tårnby's most Popular Parties Vote Shares over Time</strong> The vote share of the three most popular parties: Socialdemokratiet, Venstre and Dansk Folkeparti (DF) over the 6 election years.
+        <strong>Figure 8: Tårnby's most Popular Parties Vote Shares over Time</strong> The vote share of the three most popular parties: Socialdemokratiet, Venstre and Dansk Folkeparti over the 6 election years.
         </figcaption>
 </figure>

-This plot shows how Tårnby’s three most popular parties have changed over time.
-We see a sharp decline in support for Venstre and Dansk Folkeparti, and a strong increase in votes for Socialdemokratiet.
-This shift largely explains Tårnby’s overall move to the left.
+This plot shows how *Tårnby*'s three most popular parties have changed over time.
+We see a sharp decline in support for *Venstre* and *Dansk Folkeparti*, and a strong increase in votes for *Socialdemokratiet*.
+This shift largely explains *Tårnby*'s overall move to the left.
 However, we cannot explain this shift through our demographic data, so perhaps it comes from the parties themselves.

 <div style="display: flex; align-items: flex-start; gap: 20px; margin-top: 1em;">
   <!-- Text section -->
   <div style="flex: 2;">
     <p>
-        In 2018, Socialdemokratiet introduced a new immigration policy, “Retfærdig og realistisk” (“Fair and Realistic”), marking a shift toward stricter immigration rules, similar to Dansk Folkeparti.
+        In 2018, Socialdemokratiet introduced a new immigration policy, “Retfærdig og realistisk” (“Fair and Realistic”), marking a shift toward stricter immigration rules, similar to Dansk Folkeparti
         <span style="font-style: italic;">(Source:
-          <a href="https://www.kristeligt-dagblad.dk/danmark/hvorfor-skiftede-s-udlaendingepolitik" target="_blank" rel="noopener noreferrer">Kristeligt Dagblad</a>)
+          <a href="https://www.kristeligt-dagblad.dk/danmark/hvorfor-skiftede-s-udlaendingepolitik" target="_blank" rel="noopener noreferrer">Kristeligt Dagblad</a>).
         </span>
-        This aligns with the data: as Socialdemokratiet adopted a more restrictive immigration policy, its support rose in Tårnby while DF’s declined.
-New parties with stricter immigration politics emerged in 2019 and 2022, and internal struggles within DF may also have contributed to its drop.
+        This aligns with the data: as Socialdemokratiet adopted a more restrictive immigration policy, its support rose in Tårnby while Dansk Folkeparti’s declined.
+New parties with stricter immigration politics emerged in 2019 and 2022, and internal struggles within Dansk Folkeparti may also have contributed to its drop.
     </p>
     <p>
         Tårnby as a case study allowed us to connect all our demographic measures with the election votes.
 While some trends align and explain part of the story, the strong left shift over the two decades couldn't be explained through our data alone.
 By connecting the data with external political shifts, we found an answer.
 This highlights the complexity of the data and the many factors to account for.